 - Violent convulsions

-- An aura consisting of a strange sensation (tingling, smelling an odor that isn’t actually there, or emotional changes) prior to each seizure.
+- An aura consisting of a strange sensation (tingling, smelling an odour that isn’t actually there, or emotional changes) prior to each seizure.

 Grandmal epilepsy